 H2O, E2, LE, UE, and LOCKED are among the most common because they are tied to everyday fill, drain, lock, and balance issues.

-Can I reset a GE washer error code?
+Can I power cycle a GE washer error code?

-Yes, sometimes a reset clears a temporary interruption, but the real cause still needs attention if the code returns.
+Yes, sometimes a power cycle clears a temporary interruption, but the real cause still needs attention if the code returns.

 Are GE washer error codes always serious?